jonaslindemann/NAISS-support-web/docs/login/ssh_login.md

 ## Debugging

-If you experience any problems logging in via your newly registered key, you should contact PDC Support ([support@pdc.kth.se](mailto:support@pdc.kth.se)).
+If you experience any problems logging in via your newly registered key, you should contact NAISS Support.

 If you already experience problems during the authentication process it might help to start a new private window in the browser with fresh settings.